Kistegez/polygence-home-work/README.md

 You have to open the project folder in terminal or interpreter (such as VS code).

-pip requirements:
+####pip requirements:
-After you have to run the following command: pip install -r requirements.txt.
-You can do it globally or if you want to you can create a virtual environment for it (mkdir venvfolder -> in the folder: python3 -m venv env -> source env/bin/activate and after all run the pip install -r requirements.txt).
+After you have to run the following command: "pip install -r requirements.txt".
+You can do it globally or if you want to you can create a virtual environment for it ("mkdir venvfolder" -> in the folder: "python3 -m venv env" -> "source env/bin/activate" and after all run the "pip install -r requirements.txt").

+####node requirements:
+To have the required dependencies for the node module you have to run "npm install"

+####Set up database:
+To have the empty database to work with you have to run "python3 manage.py migrate" After you have a db.sqlite file where you can save the spendings and list them as well

+####run the servers:
+The have both servers running you just have to start it.
+The Django will start by: "python3 manage.py runserver" The React will start by: "npm start"

+#All ready to use in localhost:3000